MichaelCurrin/rewrite-git-author/docs/usage.md

 $ git checkout main
 ```

+Also make sure that if others are working on the repo as you that they are expecting this change.

 ## Run

+The script will do a rebase of _all_ commits.
+Even if the email address is not matched, the rebase will still be done.

 1. Navigate to your repo.
     - Make to sure to be in the **root**, since when you rebase you are rewinding the history to when there were **zero** directories and then you'll get an error.